jh8133/events/README.md

 **CDN**

 You can also use the [jsDelivr CDN](https://cdn.jsdelivr.net/gh/cferdinandi/events/dist/).
 I recommend linking to a specific version number or version range to prevent major updates from breaking your site.
-Smooth Scroll uses semantic versioning.
+Events uses semantic versioning.

 ```html
 <!-- Always get the latest version -->